syncfusion-content/xamarin-docs/Xamarin/SfListView/ViewAppearance.md

 {% endhighlight %}
 {% endtabs %}

-N> When a label is loaded inside an Item Template, right to left direction support is not applied on it.
-Because of framework issue, logged a bug report.
-Please refer the [link](https://github.com/xamarin/Xamarin.Forms/issues/3611).
-It can be overcome by set the HorizontalOptions for the label as `StartAndExpand`.
+N> If a label is loaded in the `ItemTemplate`, right to left direction is not applied, due to the framework.
+It reported to the Xamarin team and find the [link](https://github.com/xamarin/Xamarin.Forms/issues/3611).
+To overcome this issue, set the `HorizontalOptions` as `StartAndExpand` to the Label.

 ![Xamarin.Forms listview with right to left](SfListView_images/Right-To-Left-Xamarin-Forms-ListView.png)